jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

 The A.I. can then use this returned integer value to make its move.

-If there is no *almost* winning move, the program needs to make the next best possible move: the middle, followed by any of the corners, then any remaining available blank cells on the board.
-Besides an immediate winning or losing condition, which is the first thing the A.I. should check for to block or win as soon as the opportunity presents itself, the fallback optimal moves can be represented in an array called 'optimal_moves,' which the A.I. can then iterate through to decide the next best move to make.
+If there is no *almost* winning move, the program needs to make the next best possible move, represented in an array called 'optimal_moves,' which the A.I. can then iterate through to decide the next best move to make.

 ```
 optimal_moves = [4, 0, 2, 6, 8, @game.board.cells.index(" ")]